 Before ending this post, another issue must be dealt with.
 I also often encounter people that assume that though order can be local, the system gets complex towards system level.
 So, for example, a street and the traffic on it are (usually) ordered, but the city as whole is complex.
 Wrong again I'm afraid.
 There can be very tiny, tiny, normal, large and very large complex adaptive sub-systems such a bird colony, a neighbourhood with a specific but resilient culture or a traffic system such as a metro in the city.
 And yet, yes, these subsystems have ordered and chaotic aspects too.
 It might be a bit mind-blowing to imagine this whole intermingled system of systems with ordered and chaotic and complex aspects/properties and subsystems with ordered and chaotic and complex aspects/properties and so on.
 And it probably it gets even worse when one realizes that system and subsystems are not neatly aligned, but form one big and small confluence of interrelated aspect systems.

-Of course know we could talk about the whole not being a mess, but a dissipative, coherent messy whole, but that it far beyond a productive goal for this post.
+Of course now we could talk about the whole not being a mess, but a dissipative, coherent messy whole, but that is far beyond a productive goal for this post.
 All I hope to achieve is the next time you hear someone say "this is complex", you think that's probably true, partly.
-Next you can try to find out at what level or for what aspects this complexity holds and try to find order, find chaos, find more order, find boundaries (also a form of order, or an ordering force).
+Next you can try to find out at what level or for what aspects this complexity holds and try to find order, find chaos, find more order, find boundaries (also a form of order, or an ordering mechanism).

-And when you hear someone claim "that's simple, A follows from B" you try to find some aspects that are not linear, you try to find chaotic aspects, you try to list some complex issues (ones that defy analysis and/or prediction).
+And when you hear someone claim "that's simple, A follows from B" you try to find some aspects that are not linear, you try to find chaotic aspects, you try to list some complex issues (ones that defy analysis and/or prediction) or identify feedback loops.